pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### 3rd-Party Dependencies

-As the Locarta SDK should be implemented as a transitive @aar dependency, here are the 3rd party dependencies we use:
+The Locarta SDK should be implemented as a transitive @aar dependency.
+These are the 3rd-party dependencies it uses:

 | Dependency | Version
 | ------------- |  -------------